sinnie/learn_web_dev/node.md

 Async actions are completed through callbacks and __The Event Loop__.

 ### Event Driven Programming
 __Event-driven programming__ is a programming paradigm in which the flow of the program is dictated by events (changes in state), including user actions, sensor outputs, or messages from other programs or threads.
 In this paradigm, every command is event based, which means that the program revolves around a loop that polls for input or data (or state change).
 When an event occurs, a callback is invoked.
+JavaScript is well suited to this programming style because it has first-class functions and closures.

 Although V8 is single-threaded, the underlying C++ API of Node is not, which means that whenever we call something that is a non-blocking operation, Node will call __libuv__ to run code concurrently with our javascript code.
 Once this thread (form _libuv_) receives the value, it awaits for or throws an error, and then the provided callback is called with the necessary parameters.